Ibrahimovic told he has 'burned all bridges with Malmo' after buying Hammarby stake

 Zlatan Ibrahimovic's decision to become part owner of Allsvenskan club Hammarby has "burned all bridges" with Malmo, according his first club's supporters' group.

-Former Juventus, Inter, Barcelona and Manchester United striker Ibrahimovic came through the ranks at his local club Malmo and played for their first team between 1999 and 2001 before joining Ajax.
+Former Juventus, Inter, Barcelona and Manchester United striker Ibrahimovic came through the ranks at his local club Malmo and played for the first team between 1999 and 2001 before joining Ajax.

 Despite most of Ibrahimovic's career being spent away from Malmo, he and the club retained an affinity for each other, with the enigmatic forward previously hinting at a desire to return.